abpio/abp-commercial-docs/en/studio/kubernetes.md

 ![kubernetes-panel](./images/kubernetes/kubernetes.png)

 > Pre-set configurations are added when you create a project; check the *Kubernetes Configuration* in the *Additional Options* step.
 The project structure might vary based on your selection.
-For example, an MVC microservice project looks like the following.
+For example, an MVC microservice project looks like the one above.
 You can add or remove the charts as you wish.

 ## Prerequisites